 I discovered that jock itch spray would take the rash away if I sprayed it on the dogs several times a day, and later found out that the powder in the spray, talc, is known to block the tiny glass fibers.

 But when a second dog living in the same environment developed a mass that looked very similar to the type Bruno would develop, it makes one wonder.
-Can a high amount of toxins in the blood cause a mast cell tumor to grow?
+Can a high amount of toxins in the blood cause a mast cell tumor or a histiocytoma to grow?
 If so, what other ailments can it cause?
 When Bruno had a blood test after his mast cell was discovered the results came back that he had elevated liver levels.
 He had to go on an actagal treatment.
 Liver, toxins....
 When toxins build up in the blood stream a wide range of things can develop.

 Mucus coming from the dog's nose.
 This dog would also repeatably sneeze the moment she walked into an area that had airborne fiberglass.
 The toxic air would make my lungs tighten and at the same time the dogs would start to sneeze.
 I personally would feel it along with the dogs, where others in the same room would state they felt nothing.